Image Source: 123rf.com

 Can You Grow Plants in 100% Enviro Ice?

 In the same thread, AJ_Effendi talks about trying to grow water plants in just the gel.
 This is not a typical approach, but certainly a very interesting one.
 This user found that some cuttings have survived well in the gel.
-Their stems are a bit squishy but above the waterline they do grow.
+Their stems are a bit squishy, but above the waterline, they do grow.
 That said, some have died, so it was a mixed experiment.

 Should You Try Enviro Ice on Your Plants?

-It’s clear Enviro Ice can help your plants grow, as studies have shown that it improves plant growth by about 25%.
+wwwe34456It’s clear Enviro Ice can help your plants grow, as studies have shown that it improves plant growth by about 25%.
 With proper dilution, it seems great for use on ornamental plants.
-Although the manufacturer says it’s suitable for vegetables, I’m wary of eating anything that has been grown in direct contact due to lack of information about its ingredients.
+Although the manufacturer says it’s suitable for vegetables, I’m wary of eating anything that has been grown in direct contact due to a lack of information about its ingredients.

 As a result, I haven’t tried it in my garden yet.
-But if you want to experiment, luckily the manufacturer provides clear dilution instructions and users have shared their experience online.
+But if you want to experiment, luckily, the manufacturer provides clear dilution instructions, and users have shared their experience online.

 Have you tried Enviro Ice?
 If so, share your experience in the comments!